-To catch up with and prepare for continued population growth, new regional corridors are necessary to reduce traffic gridlock on existing highways, improve safety, open economic opportunities to disadvantaged communities, and reduce the miles traveled by drivers who must drive inefficient routes to get from one end of the region to another.
-Five new regional corridors are in various stages of preparation and need additional funding to become a reality for Riverside County residents.
-These transportation facilities will include features that accommodate public transit and bicyclists, and will be consistent with the Multiple Species Habitat Conservation Plan for the protection of the environment.
+To catch up with and prepare for continued population growth, regional corridors are necessary to reduce traffic gridlock on existing highways, improve safety, open economic opportunities to disadvantaged communities, and reduce the miles traveled by drivers who must drive inefficient routes to get from one end of the region to another.
+Three regional corridors are in various stages of preparation and need additional funding to become a reality for Riverside County residents.
+These transportation facilities will include features that accommodate public transit and bicyclists and will be consistent with the Multiple Species Habitat Conservation Plan (MSHCP) for the protection of the environment.
 Investments will be prioritized based on readiness to be constructed and available funding:

-- Cajalco Road

-- Mid County Parkway

 - State Route 79 Realignment

 - Elsinore-Ethanac Expressway

 - I-10 Bypass